jacobwolson/portfolio-project-Udacity-FEND/README.md

-# portfolio-project-Udacity-FEND
+# Project One — Create a Portfolio Site

-Project One for Udacity's Front End Web Development Nanodegree
+My work for Project One of Udacity's Front End Web Development Nanodegree program.

+Created March, 2018.

+## Authors

+Jacob Olson